josephluck/site/src/blog.md

 ### Generic React components

-When I say "generic", I mean React components that take in a [generic data shape]() and expose props that operate upon that data shape.
-I.e. a carousel component that takes in an array of a data and exposes a [render-prop]() to render each slide within the carousel.
-For example ():
+When I say "generic", I mean React components that take in a [generic data shape](https://www.typescriptlang.org/docs/handbook/generics.html) and expose props that operate upon that data shape.
+I.e. a carousel component that takes in an array of a data and exposes a [render-prop](https://reactjs.org/docs/render-props.html) to render each slide within the carousel.
+For example:

 ```
 // slider.tsx